cloudobserver/spirit-warrior/spirit_warrior_notes.md

 ### Let go of anger

 Engaging in verbal violence is equally as harmful as physical violence.
 Do not respond to anger with anger.
 Don't get into the cycle of destructive words and behavior.
-Make a resolution to avoid expressing anger.
-Regardless of the situation, know that it's possible to maintain your love and self-esteem.

-When negative emotions start to overpower you, don't go there.
-Let go of them as quickly as possible.
-Immediately relax and generate loving thoughts.
-When someone is angry, think of them as a child of God who is doing the best they can.

 When you lash out with angry words or violence, you damage the mental atmosphere of yourself and the world.
 Anger and violence are like a sword that is sharp on both ends.
 It damages both the attacked and the attacker.
 It creates misery and distorts your perception.
 It's not effective for dealing with difficult people.
 It has no benefits.

+Make a resolution to avoid expressing anger.
+When negative emotions start to overpower you, don't go there.
+Let go as quickly as possible.
+Immediately relax and generate loving thoughts.
+When someone is angry, think of them as a child of God who is doing the best they can.
+Regardless of the situation, know that it's possible to maintain your love and self-esteem.

 ### Multi-processing

 In emotionally-charged conversations in a work environment, there are often two important components of the interaction:
 •	Factual content, the issue we are dealing with, such as, "Your report was late."
 •	Emotional content, often implied, such as, "Your report was late because you are spaced out."
 Both of these are problems that need to be addressed, not just one, both.
 The fact that the report was late is something to talk about and fix.
 But that conversation will be more effective if there is an atmosphere of mutual love and respect.
-So the emotional content tends to be a long term problem.
+So the emotional content tends to be a bigger problem in the long term.
 Sometimes there is not time to address the emotional content until later.
 Even so, it's most important is to reconcile the feelings and concerns of everyone.
+Sooner is better.
 Here's an example of how you might might begin this conversation, "Maybe we should talk about the issues that cause this problem so that we can do better.
 Maybe later today?"

 When talking about the problem, hopefully in a relaxed environment, just tell the truth.
+Try to learn from the situation.
+What can you do differently to be the best person you can be?
 Don't try to defend yourself or win the argument.
 Try to avoid blaming someone or making them wrong.
-You can say "When [specific thing] happened, I felt [some emotion]."
+Focus on the indisputable facts.
+Also you can say "When [specific thing] happened, I felt [some emotion]."
+But without blaming them, it's just a fact, I had a feeling and a reaction.
 It's all about honest dialogue in an atmosphere of acceptance.
 A kind and loving attitude is crucial.

 Do your best to maintain a positive relationship with everyone involved.
 Never buy into anyone's attempt to put you down.
 You are God's innocent child.